 The waterfalls of Duncan Run are located at approximately the following coordinates: Upper Falls (39.846957, -76.355324) and Lower Falls (39.848019, -76.354002).

 As a reminder, this is a very difficult hike.
-If you are looking for another nearby waterfall that is much easier to visit, don’t miss the fantastic Mill Creek Falls.
+If you are looking for another nearby waterfall that is much easier to visit, don’t miss the fantastic Mill Creek Falls, or Letort Falls and Caledonia Falls which are a bit further away.
+Tucquan Glen is another great nearby hike.

 Safety Note: State Game Lands are designed primarily for hunting and, while hiking is permitted throughout the year, trails and trail markings are not common on these lands.
 Before setting out onto any of PA’s game lands, it’s important to have an idea of where you are going, a good GPS, and an appropriate amount of blaze orange clothing.